biicode/docs/raspberrypi/reference/commands.rst

 ``bii rpi:send``: Send a bin folder
 -----------------------------------

 Send your binaries automatically to your Raspberry Pi from your PC.
-See the command usage  :ref:`here<bii_rpi_send>`.
+See the command usage  :ref:`here<rpi_getting_started>`.

 ``bii rpi:ssh``: Connect by ssh with the Raspberry Pi
 -----------------------------------------------------

 If you want a remotely access to your Raspberry Pi you can get it with this command.
-See its usage :ref:`here<bii_rpi_ssh>`.
+See its usage :ref:`here<rpi_getting_started>`.

 ``bii rpi:initopengles``: Init OpenGLES project